avansinformatica/angular-ivt2-examples/angular/angular-monorepo-starter/README.md

 There is a `postinstall` script that after `npm install` has finished will bootstrap the mono repo.

-3. See if it worked
-   You could run the tests.
+3. To see if it worked you could run the tests.

 ```
 npm test
 ```

-4. Run the sample project
+4. Run the sample project.
 The sample project uses internal as well as externally referenced components.
 To see it at work:

 ```
 cd packages\sampleproject